1cbyc/feedback_platform/readme.md

 1. Set Up User Models and Authentication:

-    Create models for users and any other entities (e.g., feedback).
-    Implement user registration and login functionality using Flask-Login.
+    creating models for users and any other entities (like for feedback). then implementing user registration and login functionality using Flask-Login.

 2. Create Routes for Feedback Submission: